alecthibodeau/radtabs-client/README.md

 - RESTful routes for handling GET, POST, PATCH, and DELETE requests
 - jQuery for DOM manipulation and event handling
 - AJAX for interacting with the custom API
-- Original design and layout
+- Responsive web design with original styling

 ## Background